hendyanwilly/AutoBinusAccess/README.md

 by willhendyan (willhendyan.lim@gmail.com)

 Features:
-- Login (auto repeat if RADIUS server is not responding)
+- login (auto repeat if RADIUS server is not responding)
+- logout (you need to login first)

+How to Use:
+- set your binus access username & password in auto.php
+- php auto.php
-- Logout
+- select features